Homemade Marinara Sauce (Quick + Easy)

 (Note – The full printable recipe is at the bottom of this post)

-• Add the tomatoes, basil, oregano, pinch of red pepper flakes, salt & pepper, bring to a gentle boil, turn down heat to low and simmer for 15 – 40 minutes.
+- Add the tomatoes, basil, oregano, pinch of red pepper flakes, salt & pepper, and bring to a gentle boil.
+Turn down the heat to low and simmer for 15 – 40 minutes.

 And that’s it – easy, peasy!
 And now your marinara sauce is ready to use.